By Paul Kennedy – Managing Editor, SoccerAmerica.com

 2. WAGS TOURNAMENT.
 Long before girls soccer was the hot sport it is today, WAGS was operating in the Washington, D.C., area.
 Now in its 30th year, WAGS (Washington Area Girls Soccer) attracts many nationally ranked teams each October.

 3. SAN DIEGO SURF CUP.
 Teams from all parts of the country jump at the chance to face teams from Southern California, the girls soccer hotbed.
-The host San Diego Surf won national girls titles in 2000, 2002 and 2003.
+The host San Diego Surf won national girls titles.
 The boys and girls summer tournament is now in its 25th year.
 A separate Thanksgiving tournament for girls is in its 12th year.

 4. CASL SHOOTOUT.
 The girls competition at the Raleigh, N.C., tournament is split over two weekends in November.
 The U-16 and U-17 girls play a showcase format; the girls U-15 feature championship play.